Driver suffers minor injuries when car slides under truck

 In this photo released Tuesday, July 16, 2019 by the Uxbridge Fire Department on its Facebook page, a car sits wedged under a tractor-trailer on Route 146 in Uxbridge, Mass.
 The motorist, whose name wasn't made ... more

 UXBRIDGE, Mass.
-(AP) — Fire officials say they are "amazed" that a driver whose car roof was crushed when his vehicle slid under a tractor-trailer wasn't seriously hurt.
+(AP) — Fire officials say they are amazed that a driver wasn't seriously hurt when his vehicle slid under a tractor-trailer in Massachusetts.

 Fire officials say the motorist climbed out of the driver's side door.

-The 61-year-old driver, Ricki Artruc, of Southbridge, tells NBC Boston he's "just glad to be alive."
+The 61-year-old driver was Ricki Artruc, of Southbridge.
+He tells NBC Boston he's "just glad to be alive."

-The Uxbridge Fire Department posted on Facebook that Artruc was taken to the hospital and "we are pleased (and amazed) to say is recovering from only minor injuries."
+The Uxbridge Fire Department posted on Facebook that Artruc was taken to the hospital and is recovering from minor injuries.